Detecting your location...

 The OxyWand™ - Connecting Kit

 If you already have an OxyWand™, this connecting kit includes all hardware necessary to connect your OxyWand™ to a disposable oxygen tank.
 Control the flow of oxygen with the adjustable oxygen regulator, and gives you piece of mind that sanitary oxygen is feeding your yeast thanks to the inline sanitary oxygen filter.
 Four feet of tubing along with 26" of OxyWand™ gives you access to hard to reach fermenters.
 Includes: Adjustable Brass Oxygen Regulator Sanitary Inline Oxygen Filter Four Feet of Tubing Instructions for use Please Note: This kit does not include the OxyWand™ itself.
-For a complete oxygenation system using the OxyWand™, click here!
+For a complete oxygenation system using the OxyWand™, See related product!

 $44.99